 These days, film cameras are a dime a dozen, and while they may not be as alluring as the newest mirror-less marvel from Sony, they’re definitely worth owning.
 Not convinced?
-Well if their natural full-frame quality, bulletproof construction, and undeniable hipster cachet hasn’t won you over, consider the fact that just a few decades ago these machines were being used by every single professional photographer and photojournalist in the world to capture everything from product photos to war-zones, portraits to moon landings.
+Then consider that just a few decades ago these machines were being used by every professional photographer and photojournalist in the world to capture everything from product photos to war-zones, portraits to moon landings.
 Yes, film cameras have been to the moon.
 And you haven’t.
 Show some respect.

 The more capable sibling to Canon’s AE-1, the A-1 was a sensation when it was unveiled in 1978.
 It was a camera equally at home in Photography 101 as it was in the hands of a money-making photojournalist.
 A perennial favorite for collectors and photophiles, it’s still capable of nearly everything one could ask of a photo-taking device.

 It’s one of the best looking, classically styled SLRs around.
 Small and discreet, and offered only in black, it’s a pretty effective street shooter, even if the shutter and mirror can be a bit loud in quiet spaces.